Do Jews Deny Jesus?

 In both cases, I claim that the latter is the true denial of Jesus and that the former is the real acceptance and embrace of Jesus (Yeshua).

-Yeshua himself clearly said this same thing,
+Yeshua himself clearly alludes to this same thing, when he speaks only of Christians,

-““Not everyone who says to me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of my FATHER in heaven.
+Not everyone who says to me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of my Father in heaven.
 Many will say to me in that day, ‘Lord, Lord, have we not prophesied in your name, cast out demons in your name, and done many wonders in your name?’
-And then I will declare to them, ‘I never knew you; depart from me, you who practice lawlessness!’”
+And then I will declare to them, ‘I never knew you; depart from me, you who practice Lawlessness [violate the Torah]!’”

 ‭‭